 Have you tried a seat cushion?

-I recently did some research for a post about seat cushions for back pain.
+I recently did some research for a post about seat cushions.
 I love my seat cushion.
 Now t,his is not a device that is meant to be used all day to sit on, but you can definitely get some relief from back pain by using a seat cushion.
 A lot of the cushions are designed with a coccyx (tailbone) cutout and this helps to relieve pressure off of that area.
 A seat cushion helps to evenly distribute the weight of you body, so that all of the weight is not concentrated on your tailbone and lower back.
 I purchased a memory foam cushion and it works great.
 Even though I have a nice chair at work, adding a nice thick, comfy cushion is certainly a bonus.
 Again, this is just another way to try something different to change things up.

 Lumbar supports are great too

-Lumbar supports help to maintain the natural curvature of your spine.
+Check out my post here, about lumbar supports help to maintain the natural curvature of your spine.
 With that, lumbar supports can help you maintain a proper seated position and keep your posture in check.
 All of these things will help to keep you positioned correctly and reduce stress on your lower back.
 A lot of people tend to slouch when they are seated at the computer for a long time.
 Slouching can contribute to back pain.

 Well, these are some of the things that I do during the day to help with my back problems.
 Depending on the severity of your back problems, you may not be able to stretch or go for a lengthy walk, I have been there.
 But things like using a sit-stand workstation, or sitting on a cushion can really help.